-GWB has four offices located in Greenville, Columbia and Anderson, SC, and Charlotte, NC.
+GWB has four offices located in Greenville, Columbia and Charleston, SC, and Charlotte, NC.
 Through these offices the firm offers 11 conference rooms with up to date technology that includes video conferencing, teleconferencing, and wireless internet access.
 These assets provide for professional and organized management of mediations and arbitrations.

 Related Articles & Presentations

 - All-In Mediation by H. Mills Gallivan – In-House, Defense Quarterly, Winter 2010